top of page

 Edmund Rice Centre Nairobi (ERCN) is a community-based organisation that provides educational, vocational and livelihood services to vulnerable communities living in the informal settlement of Kibera.
 In 2022, ERFA is supporting ERCN project Education for Children living with disabilities.

 It is a new formation arising from a merger of three small ministries then known as Edmund Rice Advocacy Network (ERAN), Mary Rice Centre, and Edmund Rice Karibu Group (ERKG), all in Nairobi.
-The merger was necessary to avoid duplication, reduce on cost of operations and to foster effectiveness, efficiency and impact of the ministries.
+The merger was necessary to avoid duplication, reduce the cost of operations and to foster effectiveness, efficiency and impact of the ministries.

 Vision: